kubeedge/community/sig-node/openharmony/implementation/KubeEdge Runs On OpenHarmony.md

 ##### 7. Docker environment preparation

-Run the script (if the script does not work you can also follow the script step by step)
+Execute the following script run.sh (you can also follow the script step by step if it doesn't work)

 ```
 # mkdir on /system